 Configure Agents

-Agents are the bridge between the IAS Console and your code.
+Agents are the bridge between the IAS Hub and your code.
 They run on your machine, poll for tasks from the Console, execute them locally against your Git checkout, and report results back.
 Without a running agent, tasks sit in "pending" indefinitely.

 How agents work